Theseus-Aegis/GTArmory/README.md

-# G-T-Armory

-**G&T Armory** is an overhaul and content mod providing updated sound effects and quality of life changes for already existing content within the Theseus Incorporated modpack, additionally it will provide any new content based from content already available.
+**GT Armory** is an overhaul and content mod providing quality of life changes for Thesseus Incorporated modpack as well as some new content for Theseus Armory and its members.

 This mod is not intended to be used outside of Theseus Incorporated.